MarioJim/ResumeAndPortfolio/README.md

 ## Resume

-Compiles from template strings in TypeScript to LaTeX and finally to pdf.
+Compiled using [tectonic](https://tectonic-typesetting.github.io/) from template strings in TypeScript to LaTeX and finally to pdf.
 Hosted on [GitHub Pages](https://mariojim.github.io/resume.pdf) and forked from [Awesome-CV](https://github.com/posquit0/Awesome-CV/).

 ## Languages widget

 Creates a graph of my most used languages with data pulled from the GitHub GraphQL API and renders it into a SVG using React and ReactDOMServer.
-Inspired in [anuraghazra's similar card](https://github.com/anuraghazra/github-readme-stats#top-languages-card)
+Inspired by [anuraghazra's similar card](https://github.com/anuraghazra/github-readme-stats#top-languages-card)